Obmondo/kubeaid/argocd-helm-charts/keycloak/README.md

 This will download the real and the respective settings as a `.json` file which can later be used to import the settings from `https://<keycloack-url>/auth/admin/master/console/#/realms/master/partial-import`.

 The same can also be done through the argocd UI.
-You can go ahead and delete the app from the argocd UI which wdoesn't seem to delete the PVC, therefore when you sync the root app and the keycloak app next it will use the same PVC.
+You can go ahead and delete the app from the argocd UI which doesn't seem to delete the PVC/PV, therefore when you sync the root app and the keycloak app next it will use the same PVC/PV.
 Restoring itself to the point previously setup and configured to.